Last updated on July 18, 2023

 Surrounded by the hills and cliffs of the Old Man River lies an oasis which is the Paradise Canyon Golf Resort.
 This golfer’s dream is rated the number one course in southern Alberta and one of Canada’s top sixty courses by Golf Digest.
 It’s perfect for all ages and all skill levels!

-Nikka Yuko, a 3.75-acre garden was built to recognize the contributions made by citizens of Japanese ancestry to the multi-cultural community of Lethbridge.
+Nikka Yuko, a 3.75-acre garden was built to recognize the contributions made by citizens of Japanese ancestry to the multicultural community of Lethbridge.
 A symbol of international friendship, exploring this beautiful tranquil garden will sure to give you a sense of peace and serenity.
 Looking for something more adventurous?
 In summer months, watch for announcements of “Sumo Sumo Sundays” where you can see if you have what it takes to wrestle with the big guys.
+And don’t miss the popular Winter Lights Festival where the entire garden is lit up with colourful lights (one of our favourite spots in Alberta to enjoy lights at Christmas).

 Spot the Highest Train Bridge in the World (Lethbridge)